Home State Life Insurance Company

+History

+The company was founded by Joe D. Morris as an insurance and investment enterprise.

 In 1945, Morris acquired the former India Temple Shrine Building, which he remodeled to serve as the company's offices.
 The building, now known as the Journal Record Building, is located in downtown Oklahoma City and is listed on the National Register of Historic Places.